+3.1.
 The process detailed in this section is for admissions for secondary admissions.
-For further information on this process please contact Kabir Ahmed (Vice Principal) on 0121 552 5501
+For further information on this process please contact Rebecca Maiden, Vice Principal or Malcolm Lovatt, Associate Principal on 0121 552 5501.

-3.1.
+3.2.
 Number of spaces (PAN)

-3.1.1.
+3.2.1.
 The academy has a PAN of 240 for admission to Year 7.

-3.2.
+3.3.
 Application process

-3.2.1.
-Applications for the 2025 academic year begins September 2025.
-Admissions Policy 2025-2026

-- 3.2.2.
-To apply you need to complete the local authority's (LA) Common Application Form (CAF)1 and submit this directly to the LA by the deadline, 31 October 2025. - 3.2.3. http://www.sandwell.gov.uk/info/200303/school admissions/349/apply for a school place - 3.2.4.
-Late applications will not be considered until all other applications have been reviewed. - 3.2.5.
+- 3.3.1.
+Applications for the 2026 academic year begins September 2025. - 3.3.2.
+To apply you need to complete the local authority's (LA) common application form (CAF) and submit this directly to the LA by the deadline, 31 October 2025.
+For further information, please see Sandwell MBC Admissions Webpage: Apply for a school place | Sandwell Council - 3.3.3.
+Late applications will not be considered until all other applications have been reviewed. - 3.3.4.
 All offers of secondary places will be made through the LA.
-The academy will not contact parents about the outcome of their application until the offer from the LA has been received.
+The academy will not contact parents about the outcome of their application until the offer from the local authority has been received.
 All offers will be made on the secondary national offer day (1 March or the next working day).

-3.3.
+3.4.
 Admissions criteria

-- 3.3.1.
-Any parent may apply for a place at the academy for their child. - 3.3.2.
-If the number of applications is less than the number of spaces, then all children will be offered places. - 3.3.3.
-Where a child has an Education Health and Care Plan (EHCP) which names the academy, that child will be admitted and the number of available places reduced accordingly.
+- 3.4.1.
+Any parent may apply for a place at the academy for their child. - 3.4.2.
+If the number of applications is less than the number of spaces, then all children will be offered places. - 3.4.3.
+Where a pupil has an Education Health and Care plan which names the academy that pupil will be admitted, and the number of available places reduced accordingly.

-3.4.
+3.5.
 Oversubscription criteria

-- 3.4.1.
-Where the academy receives more applications than there are places available, priority for admission will be given to those children who meet the oversubscription criteria set out below. - 3.4.1.1.
-Looked after children and Previously Looked After Children. including those who appear to the academy to have been in state care outside of England and ceased to be so as a result of being adopted2.
-A Looked After Child is either a child who is in the care of a local authority, or being provided with accommodation by a local authority in the exercise of their social services functions (definition used is in Section 22(1) of the Children Act 1989) Previously Looked After Children are those who were looked after but ceased to be so because they were adopted or became subject to a child arrangements order or special guardianship order immediately following having been looked after. - 3.4.2.
-If there are not enough places to satisfy all applications under any one criterion, priority will be given in accordance with proximity to the academy as per criterion.
+- 3.5.1.
+Where the academy receives more applications than there are places available priority for admission will be given to those children who meet the oversubscription criteria set out below: - 3.5.1.1.
+Looked after children and Previously Looked After Children including those who appear to the academy to have been in state care outside of England and ceased to be so as a result of being adopted2.
+A Looked After Child is either a child who is in the care of a local authority, or being provided with accommodation by a local authority in the exercise of their social services functions (definition used is in Section 22(1) of the Children Act 1989) Previously Looked After Children are those who were looked after but ceased to be so because they were adopted or became subject to a child arrangements order or special guardianship order immediately following having been looked after. - 3.5.2.
+If there are not enough places to satisfy all applications under any one criterion, priority will be given to in accordance with proximity to the academy.
 Where two or more applicants live an equal distance from the academy and it is not possible to differentiate between them, priority will be determined by a random allocation process.
 This process will be independently verified by someone independent of the academy and OAT.

-1 Please note that the CAF is required to be returned to the local authority in the area that you live.
+&lt;sup>1 Please note that the CAF is required to be returned to the local authority in the area that you live.

-2 A child is regarded as having been in state care outside of England if they were in the care of or were accommodated by a public authority, a religious organisation, or any other provider of care whose sole or main purpose is to benefit society.
+&lt;sup>2 A child is regarded as having been in state care outside of England if they were in the care of or were accommodated by a public authority, a religious organisation, or any other provider of care whose sole or main purpose is to benefit society.

-3.5.
+3.6.
 In-year admissions